feludwig/pgsql2osm/README.md

 ### Database details

-* `osm2pgsql`'s `--slim` mode means: has the "middle" layout tables containing all the osm references between `ways->nodes` and `rels->nodes,ways,rels`, more specifically:
+* `osm2pgsql`'s `--slim` mode means: has the "middle" layout tables containing all the raw osm references between `ways->nodes` and `rels->nodes,ways,rels`, more specifically:
 * The "middle" database tables have names ending in `_ways` and `_rels` (`osm2pgsql` defaults),